 Our rates are regulated by certain municipalities and the Texas Utility Commission based on an analysis of our invested capital and our expenses in a test year.
-Thus, the rates that we are allowed to charge may not match our expenses at any given time.
+Thus, the rates that we are allowed to charge may not match our costs at any given time, which is referred to as "regulatory lag."
 The regulatory process by which rates are determined may not always result in rates that will produce full recovery of our costs and enable us to earn a reasonable return on our invested capital.